appvirality/appvirality-sdk-android/README.md

 );
 </code></pre>

-Before presenting your custom event UI i.e button or some custom UI, please check for campaign availability.
-Campaigns will only be available if all the associated campaign images got downloaded from server on background thead.
+Before presenting your custom UI i.e button or some custom UI, please check for campaign availability using <code>AppviralityAPI.isCampaignReady</code>. <code>isCampaignReady</code> returns true, if Campaigns details and associated images downloaded from server on background thead.

 <pre><code>
-// Check for campaign availability and launch message if(AppviralityAPI.isCampaignReady)
+// Check for campaign availability if(AppviralityAPI.isCampaignReady)
 {
  myCustomButton.setText(AppviralityAPI.launchMessage);
- // make your button visible, since we have everything ready. myCustomButton.setVisibility(View.VISIBLE);
+ // make your button or custom UI visible, since we have everything ready. myCustomButton.setVisibility(View.VISIBLE);
 }
 else
 {
-// makes button invisible, and it doesn't take any space for layout purposes. myCustomButton.setVisibility(View.GONE);
-//set the handler for event listener AppviralityAPI.setHandlerListener(setListener);
-}
-</code></pre>

-<H3>[Optional]Getting Launch Message from Dashboard</H3>

-If you want to use custom event to lauch the GrowthHack and want to show the lauch message configured in your Appvirality Dashboard, you can use <code>AppviralityAPI.launchMessage;</code>. see the following example.

-Let's say you want to show the launch message on your custom button
-<pre><code>
-// Check for campaign availability and launch message if(AppviralityAPI.isCampaignReady)
-{
- myCustomButton.setText(AppviralityAPI.launchMessage);
- // make your button visible, since we have everything ready. myCustomButton.setVisibility(View.VISIBLE);
-}
-else
-{
-// makes button invisible, and it doesn't take any space for layout purposes. myCustomButton.setVisibility(View.GONE);
+// makes button or custom UI invisible, and it doesn't take any space for layout purposes. myCustomButton.setVisibility(View.GONE);
 }
 </code></pre>